shentufoundation/testnet/README.md

 `CertiK VM`, or CVM, is a core component of the `CertiK Chain`.
 CVM is compatible with EVM with security-focused extensions.
 Smart Contracts written in Solidity can be deployed and invoked on the CertiK Chain.

+`certikcli` assumes Solidity compiler `solc` is in the path.
+See [here](https://solidity.readthedocs.io/en/latest/installing-solidity.html) for installation instructions.

 To deploy a simple smart contract from file `simple.sol'

 ```